A Pride of Satellites in the Constellation Leo? Discovery of the Leo VI Milky Way Satellite Galaxy with DELVE Early Data Release 3: Stellar Kinematics and Metallicities

-We obtain the systemic velocity, $v_{\rm hel}$, and velocity dispersion of the system, $\sigma_v$, from the line-of-sight velocity measurements of the 11 member stars using a single two-parameter fit as described in \cite{Walker:2006}.
-For the model fit, we apply a uniform prior on the systemic velocity within a range of \MEASUREMENT{164.7 $<v_{\rm hel} <$ 179.2 km~s$^{-1}$}, based on the maximum and minimum range of velocities found in the member stars, and a uniform prior on the velocity dispersion within a range of $\sigma_v>0$ km~s$^{-1}$.
-Using \texttt{emcee} to obtain the marginalized posterior distribution (shown in Figure \ref{Figure:Keckcorner}), we find that the systemic velocity of Leo VI is given by \TABLEVALUE{$v_{\rm hel} = 170.75_{-1.65}^{+1.90}$ km~s$^{-1}$}, while the velocity dispersion is given by \TABLEVALUE{$\sigma_v = 3.60_{-1.39}^{+1.99}$} km~s$^{-1}$.
-The middle subplot of Figure \ref{Figure:Leo6Keck} shows the best-fit velocity dispersion model overlaid on the histogram of the measured radial velocity of the Leo VI stars. \CYTtwo{ We find that the velocity dispersion of the system is non-zero (and thus resolved) at a Bayes factor of \MEASUREMENT{7.0} (substantial evidence), and that the 95\% Bayesian lower limit of the velocity dispersion is at 1.43 km~s$^{-1}$.} However, there is a small tail in the posterior distribution that is consistent with zero velocity dispersion (see Figure \ref{Figure:Keckcorner}).
+We obtain the systemic velocity, $v_{\rm hel}$, and velocity dispersion of the system, $\sigma_v$, from the line-of-sight velocity measurements of the 9 confirmed member stars using a single two-parameter fit as described in \cite{Walker:2006}.
+For the model fit, we apply a uniform prior on the systemic velocity within a range of \MEASUREMENT{164.6 $<v_{\rm hel} <$ 178.6 km~s$^{-1}$}, based on the maximum and minimum range of velocities found in the member stars, \CYTthree{and a log-uniform prior on the velocity dispersion within a range of $-1 <\log_{10}{(\sigma_v/{\rm{ km \ s}}^{-1})}<1$.
+Using \texttt{emcee} to obtain the marginalized posterior distribution (shown in Figure \ref{Figure:Keckcorner_vel}), we find that the systemic velocity of Leo VI is given by $v_{\rm hel} = \vlosval$ km~s$^{-1}$, while the velocity dispersion is given by $\sigma_v = \vdispval$ km~s$^{-1}$.
+We determine the values of the parameters and their uncertainties from the peak and the highest density region containing 68\% of the posterior \citep{Hyndman:1996}.} The middle subplot of Figure \ref{Figure:Leo6Keck} shows the best-fit velocity dispersion model overlaid on the histogram of the measured radial velocity of the Leo VI stars. \CYTthree{We find that the best-fit velocity dispersion remains consistent within uncertainties if we instead assume a uniform prior from $0 < \sigma_v < 10$ km~s$^{-1}$ (Figure \ref{Figure:Keckcorner_vel}).}